-This type of oxidation happens in beta carbon (C3) in the fatty acid chain.
-The CH_2 is oxidized by loss there 2 Hydrogen atoms, then oxidized again by adding Oxygen atom.
+This type of oxidation happens in carbon Beta (C3) in fatty acid chain.
+The CH2 is oxidized by loss there 2 Hydrogen atoms, then oxidized again by adding Oxygen atom.

 • Degraded by oxidation at β carbon followed by cleavage of two carbon units.